ShadowOfVoid/mugshot/README.md

 3. Add `start mugshot`to your server.cfg.
 Remember to start it after screenshot-basic and before your scripts that are using the exports.

 ### Usage
 This will upload a screenshot of your own ped and return the image url.
 This is a client event.
+Use the export or add the code in the client.lua to your own client file.
 ```
 local url = exports["mugshot"]:getMugshotUrl(GetPlayerPed(-1))
 ```